andrewmh20/LunarLander/README.txt

 if you try to open a second instance as a pilot, you will simply be able to play without networking support.

+If the highscores file gets corrupted, simply delete it and a new one will be created (this will delete all high scores).

 ====================================
 =: Detailed Gameplay Instructions :=